-At the city center, which is much like any city in the world, a central plaza where the concertation of activity takes place, given the malls and eateries, I grab a cup of marzipan tea, sipping on it, I analyze the atrocities of WWII and thank God, for it’s over.
+At the city centre, which is much like any city in the world, a central plaza where the concertation of activity takes place, given the malls and eateries, I grab a cup of marzipan tea, sipping on it, I analyze the atrocities of WWII and thank God, for it’s over.

 Speaking of marzipan tea, Luebeck is also a Mecca for marzipan lovers.

 Medieval people believed that marzipan had medicinal properties.
 What I can vouch for is the calories it has.
-Our guide even points us to a few famous marzipan shops at the city center, buzzing with long queues of people waiting to place their orders.
+Our guide even points us to a few famous marzipan shops at the city centre, buzzing with long queues of people waiting to place their orders.

 Some amusement in the middle of the medieval town.
 A trip is never complete without spotting a funny signboard.

-Also read: A day in the town of rum aka Flensburg here.
+Also read, a day in the town of rum aka Flensburg here.

 Travel tips to Luebeck:

-Getting to Luebbeck:
+Getting to Luebeck:

-Within Luebeck there is a compact airport, from which low-cost flights such as Ryan and Wizz connect to destinations in Europe.
+Within Luebeck, there is a compact airport, from which low-cost flights such as Ryan and Wizz connect to destinations in Europe.